demirantay/notebook/syllabus-compsci.md

    If you understand how languages and compilers actually work, you’ll write better code and learn new languages more easily

+   - [ ] Read: The [TutorialsOnPoint](https://www.tutorialspoint.com/compiler_design/index.htm) for a overview.
+Note this to README of the folder
    - [ ] Course : [Stanford Course](https://lagunita.stanford.edu/courses/Engineering/Compilers/Fall2014/about) read the [dragon book](https://www.amazon.com/Compilers-Principles-Techniques-Tools-2nd/dp/0321486811?pldnSite=1) on the units of stanford do not read all the book.
    - [ ] Project : Create a basic compiler for a learning langauge or a simple language you have created.